One phish, two phish; old phish, new phish

 The information in the location bar is one of the defenses against phishing, but David Vieira-Kurz of Majorsecurity discovered a bug in AppleWebkit on the iPhone, iPad, and iPod Touch that gets around this defense.
 AppleWebkit is the technology that underlies not only Mobile Safari but pretty much every app that has a built in web browser.
 This bug allows a malicious website to place a false URL in the location bar of the browser.
 Now is probably a good time to point out that 1Password on your iOS device protects you against this, and I’ll get into the how and why below.

-Majorsecurity has set up a page to demonstrate this bug.
+Majorsecurity has set up a page to demonstrate this bug (editor’s note: this page is no longer available).
 If you visit that with Mobile Safari and tap the Demo button you will see a page that looks like Apple’s homepage and will falsely contain www.apple.com in the location bar.
 I haven’t investigated how this trick would interact with the website authentication provided by SSL/TLS (when you connect to a secure “https” site), but as people don’t always check whether they are connected to an https site, this new bug could definitely lead to more successful phishing.

 1Password’s phishing defense